pawelkruzynski/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.pl-pl.md

 ### Use cases configuration

 After deploying SNS Elastic Virtual Appliance firewall, it can be used in multiple advanced security scenarios such as IPsec VPN, SSL/TLS VPN, network gateways (IN or OUT) as described below.
-Thanks to the vRack private network, listed VLANs can also be used outside the Public Cloud environment: across BareMetal or Private Cloud products.
+Thanks to the vRack private network, listed VLANs can also be used outside the Public Cloud environment: across Bare Metal or Private Cloud products.

 #### Use case 1: Configure Stormshield Network Security to be used as a gateway <a name="step2"></a>